 * Start the foreword with a “hook” that draws readers in.
 A brief story can provide a compelling hook.
 Other hooks can include counterintuitive information or something that piques the reader’s curiosity.

-* Establish your own credibility, including any leadership roles you have played.
+* Establish your own credibility around this particular subject, including any leadership roles you have played.
 If you’re a celebrity and your connection is your own experience or that of a loved one (i.e. you overcame your scrapbooking addiction, or your sister lost her home because of her scrapbooking addiction), share that (as long as you have your sister’s permission).
 Do this in a way that highlights the contents of this particular book and how it can help readers.

 * A conversational tone can help draw readers in.

 * Likewise, personal details, such as applying an aspect of the book to your own life, make a foreword compelling.

 Click here to receive a the free Inspired Author Support Kit, along with weekly writing and publishing tips, author interviews and more.